Alpakka31/wiktionary-search-app/README.md

 #### Building

-Install program dependencies with: `npm -i`
+Install program dependencies with: `npm install`

 Build the program with: `npm run build`